-Michelle McCormack is founder and CEO of The Drake Music Project Northern Ireland, a charity that provides access to independent music making for children and adults with complex disabilities.
+Michelle is founder and CEO of The Drake Music Project Northern Ireland, a charity that provides access to independent music making for children and adults with complex disabilities.
 The charity that has been operating for 25 years provides workshops in composition and performance skills through adapted computer interfacing technology, in order that physical and cognitive ability is matched to an appropriate gestural interface, allowing people with disabilities the opportunity to express their creativity in an independent and controllable environment.

-Miguel Ortiz is a Mexican composer, sound artist, and Lecturer of Design and Prototyping at Queen’s University Belfast.
+Miguel is a Mexican composer, sound artist, and Lecturer of Design and Prototyping at Queen’s University Belfast.
 His work focuses on the use of sensing technologies for creative applications, specifically Digital Instrument Design and its intersection with Composition and Improvisation.
 Dr Ortiz has performed using traditional acoustic instruments, laptop improvisations, bio-instruments and hyperinstruments.

-Koichi Samuels is a music researcher and electronic musician.
-He is currently based at Sonic Arts Research Centre, Queen’s University Belfast as an AHRC Creative Economy Engagement Fellow where he is conducting research into music technology, accessibility and inclusive music.
-His current research interests include electronic music, digital media, social inclusion, and social research approaches to study music technology practices.
+Koichi is a music researcher and electronic musician.
+He began as a PhD student with our team, and continued as a postdoctoral fellow, funded by an AHRC Creative Economy Engagement Fellowship, where he conducted research into music technology, accessibility and inclusive music.
+His research interests include electronic music, digital media, social inclusion, and social research approaches to study music technology practices.
 Koichi is also a creative practitioner who has released and performed music for international events and record labels as well as founding his own record label and multidisciplinary digital arts event called RESIST based in Belfast, Northern Ireland.

-Karen Rafferty (CI in IIT) is Deputy Head within the School of Electronic, Electrical Engineering and Computer Science.
+Karen is the Head of the School of Electronic, Electrical Engineering and Computer Science at Queen’s University Belfast.
 She has over fifteen years experience working within the fields of software engineering, sensor fusion and real time software development and she has over ten years experience working within the areas of virtual and augmented reality and multi sensorial systems.
 During her research career she has acted as PI or co-Investigator on several national and European funded grants.
 She is also actively engaged with external professional bodies.
 She is a professional registration interviewer for the IET and has been and continues to act as an expert evaluator, recorder and Vice Chair for various calls in H2020, FP7 and FP6.
 She has authored over 75 publications and two books, one on virtual reality and one on engineering innovation.